-- HACS had an average vacancy rate for 2020 of .63%. - HACS has updated its ACOP to implement any new statutory or regulatory requirements and updated any existing regulations. - HACS continues to work with our Section 3 Coordinator to expand the resident training program with Section 3 opportunities. - HACS is currently updating its procedure manual to minimize fraud. - management is educating field staff to identify EIV discrepancies to mitigate fraud. - HACS is currently working on a Maintenance Plan that includes lead based paint abatement. - HACS has commenced a replacement project to replace current detectors with carbon monoxide/smoke detectors containing voice alerts, with the first round to be completed in by the end of 2021. - HACS converted 153 units to a Section 8 platform and 38 units to RAD to utilize a mix of public and private dollars to fund necessary site improvements.
+- An average vacancy rate for 2022 of 5.00%. - Updated its ACOP to implement any new statutory or regulatory requirements and updated any existing regulations. - Continued to work with the Section 3 Coordinator to expand the resident training program with Section 3 opportunities. - Currently updating its procedure manual to minimize fraud. - Educating field staff to identify EIV discrepancies to mitigate fraud. - Currently working on a Maintenance Plan that includes lead based paint abatement. - Has commenced a replacement project to replace current detectors with carbon monoxide/smoke detectors containing voice alerts, with the first round to be completed in by the end of 2022. - Converted 124 units to a Section 8 platform and 192 units to RAD to utilize a mix of public and private dollars to fund necessary site improvements.
+Rehabilitation is scheduled to be completed by November, 2022. - Received HUD 2023 REAC Improvement Award - Applied for Housing-Related Hazards & Lead-based Paint Capital Fund Program